gender-bias/gender-bias/README.md

-# Reading for Gender Bias
+# Reading for  Bias

+We are updating our language because we are now working to include bias related to race and ethnicity.
+Some of the code/commands as well as the project title will still reflect the original project which focused on gender bias.
+The goal is to continue to update this tool as new ways of identifying ALL forms of bias are recognized.

-***Promote gender equality by identifying potential gender bias in letters of recommendation and evaluations***
+***Promote equity by identifying potential bias in letters of recommendation and evaluations***

 ***Autocorrect for bias***

-Implicit gender bias in evaluations negatively impacts women at every stage of her career.
-The goal of this project is to create a web-based text analysis tool that scans and reveals language bias associated with evaluations and letters of recommendation written for trainees and applicants.
+Implicit bias in evaluations negatively affects individuals at every stage of their career.
+The goal of this project is to create a web-based text analysis tool that scans and reveals language bias associated with evaluations and letters of recommendation.
 The tool will provide a summary of potential changes to the writer to help them remove bias.
-The hope is that by bringing awareness to the existence of implicit bias, we can change how evaluations for women are drafted and judged, thereby providing a concrete way to tackle gender disparities.
+The hope is that by bringing awareness to the existence of implicit bias, we can change how evaluations and letters are drafted and judged, thereby providing a concrete way to tackle disparities related to gender, race, and ethnicity.

 ## Welcome!

-Thank you for visiting the Reading for Gender Bias project!
+Thank you for visiting the Reading for Bias project!

 This document (the README file) introduces you to the project.
 Feel free to explore by section or just scroll through.